deleonab/Automating-infrastructure-with-terraform-3-v2/documentation-3-terraform.md

 - EFS   For Elastic File System resources
 - RDS    For Database
 - COMPUTE   For EC2 and related resources
-- SECURITY For security groups
+- SECURITY For security group resources

 ### I moved network files to modules/VPC
 ```